 CRNI participates in letter writing campaigns to heads of state, ministries and legal authorities.

-CRNI connects a network of over 600 editorial and social cartoonists throughout the world who are ready to assist in letter writing, emailing and free speech campaigns.
+CRNI facilitates a network of over 200 editorial and social cartoonists throughout the world who are ready to assist in letter writing, emailing and free speech campaigns.

 CRNI is one of two beneficiaries of an annual cartoon auction sponsored by Young D.C.
 The auction takes place annually on the third Thursday of October in Washington, D.C.
 Visit the Cartoons and Cocktails website for more information.